FedericoRessi/pythoncourse/docs/getting_started.md

 ## Step 7: install Tox

-Tox is used to execute tests to your exercise are properly written.
+Tox is used to validate that your exercise are properly written.
-To install and keep up to date Tox and PIP you have to execute following:
+To install it you have to execute following:
 ```
 pip install -U --user tox
 ```